 There is only one religion, though there are a hundred versions of it.
 All religions have some basic guidelines that define about their morality and behaviour.
-In Buddhism, the most important rules are the Five Precepts and these have been defined by Buddha himself.
+The Five Precepts of Buddhism are the most important rules and these have been defined by Buddha himself.

 - No Killing: Respect for life

 - No Stealing: Respect for others’ Property

 - No Sexual Misconduct: Respect for our Pure Nature